jonchang/fishtreeoflife.org/rabosky-et-al-2018-update.md

 * [Extended Data Figure 9](#fig9)
 * [Extended Data Table 1](#fig10)

 To compare the original and updated figures, each of the following figures is an animation labeled with the respective ATA phylogeny data source.
-In some cases the "original" figures here will differ slightly from the original publication[^Rabosky2018]; this is due to randomness introduced to address overplotting.
+In some cases, the "original" figures shown here will differ slightly from the figures in the publication[^Rabosky2018]; this is due to randomness introduced to mitigate perceptual artifacts from overplotting.

 <figure id="figmain">
 {% asset rabosky2018figures/figmain_flicker.gif alt="Main text Figure 3 inset box plot" %}